openstack/operations-guide/doc/ops-guide/source/ch_ops_advanced_configuration.rst

 periodic tasks.
 Periodic tasks are much like cron jobs on traditional Unix systems, but they are run inside an OpenStack process.
-For example, when OpenStack Compute (nova) needs to work out what images it can remove from its local cache, it runs a periodic task to do this.periodic tasksconfiguration options periodic task implementation
+For example, when OpenStack Compute (nova) needs to work out what images it can remove from its local cache, it runs a periodic task to do this.

 Periodic tasks are important to understand because of limitations in the threading model that OpenStack uses.
-OpenStack uses cooperative threading in Python, which means that if something long and complicated is running, it will block other tasks inside that process from running unless it voluntarily yields execution to another cooperative thread.cooperative threading
+OpenStack uses cooperative threading in Python, which means that if something long and complicated is running, it will block other tasks inside that process from running unless it voluntarily yields execution to another cooperative thread.

 A tangible example of this is the ``nova-compute`` process.
 In order to manage the image cache with libvirt, ``nova-compute`` has a periodic